KentFujii/swagger-all-in-one-docker-compose/README.md

 - ./swagger/openapi.json is also refferenced from api in this repository.
 - However, apisprout can not add `Access-Control-Allow-Origin` to Header so I put nginx in front of swagger-api and add it to Header then proxy to swagger-api.(To make it accessable from othe domains.
 CORS.)

-### swagger-nginx
-- Placed to modify Header.
-- Mock API(swagger-api) can be accessed from `8084` port via nginx.
-- Of course, you can use the api from curl, etc.

   ```json
   * example